NGSolve/starting_with_ngscuda/_sources/building.md

 * calling compiler wrapper, e.g. [ConvBenchmark.py](ConvBenchmark.py)

 * needs `LD_LIBRARY_PATH` at run-time, but must not set at compile-time (which seems to cause the compiler wrapper problem).
-Shall we have to hardcode the pathes into the shared libs ?
+Shall we hardcode the pathes into the shared libs ?